Sonny Callahan

-Herbert Leon "Sonny" Callahan (September 11, 1932 – June 24, 2021) was an American businessman and politician from Alabama.
+Herbert Leon "Sonny" Callahan (September 11, 1932 – June 25, 2021) was an American businessman and politician from Alabama.
 After being elected as a Democrat from Mobile to the state house and senate, he shifted to the Republican Party after losing a race for Lieutenant Governor of Alabama in 1982.
 He was repeatedly elected as a Republican to the United States House of Representatives, serving from 1985 to 2003.
 Afterward he established his own lobbying firm and continued to be active in the Republican Party.

 Early life and education

 Callahan was born in Mobile, Alabama, in 1932 to a large Irish Catholic family.
 He had eight brothers and sisters.
 After attending public schools, he attended classes at the University of Alabama, Mobile campus.
 He left college before graduation, serving in the United States Navy from 1952 to 1954.

 Work and politics

 Afterward Callahan returned to Mobile, where he started work in the trucking and warehousing businesses.
 He joined the Democratic Party and became active.
-He ran and was elected to the Alabama House of Representatives in 1970; in 1978 he was elected to the Alabama Senate.
+He ran and was elected to the Alabama House of Representatives in 1970; in 1978 he was elected to the Alabama Senate for the 34th district.

 When he left the state House and the state Senate, he was succeeded each time by Ann Bedsole, a Mobile businesswoman, philanthropist, and a moderate Republican.
 In 1982, Callahan lost a Democratic bid to become lieutenant governor of the state.

 During this period since the social changes of the 1960s, which resulted in African Americans regaining their ability to exercise their franchise in southern states, many white former Democrats in the South were shifting to the Republican Party.
 However, conservative Democrats like Callahan continued to do well at the state level in the Mobile area.

 When 10-term Republican congressman Jack Edwards decided not to run for re-election in 1984, Callahan was heavily wooed by both parties to run for the seat.
 He ultimately decided to run as a Republican.
 Callahan won by 4,000 votes, mostly on the strength of a 6,000-vote margin in the heavily Republican Baldwin County.
 Callahan was also undoubtedly helped by the presence of the popular President Ronald Reagan atop the ticket that year for his second term; Reagan carried the 1st district with more than 60 percent of the vote.
 To date, 1984 is the only time the Democrats have come close to retaking the 1st congressional district since Edwards won it for the Republicans in 1964.